In light of recent events, some bank customers may wonder how safe a checking account is in terms of stashing their cash.

 But there’s more to the story.
-So read on, and we’ll tell you in detail how banks make sure your money is well defended.
-We’ll also spell out your role in protecting your moolah — the moves you can make to keep those dollars safe.
+So read on, and we’ll tell you in detail how banks make sure your money is well defended — and what you can do to help keep those dollars safe.

 Is My Money Safer at a Bank?